dhowe/rita/README.md

 ## Developers
-Most website pages are generated via scripts, which make the process a bit complex.
+Website pages in this repo are generated via the `./scripts/make-site.sh` script.

-To make updates to static pages, do the following:
+The best way to make updates to static pages is to do the following:
 ```
 $ git clone git@github.com:dhowe/rita.git
 $ cd rita